docksal/docksal/docs/behat.md

        - "2221:22"
      ...
     ```
-2. Update container configuration with `fin up`.
+2. Update the container configuration with `fin up`.
 3. You should now be able to connect to the `cli` container via ssh.
 Use username `docker` and pasword `docker`:

     ```
     ssh docker@localhost -p 2223
     ```

-Note: If you are working with several project concurrently, it is a good idea to have a separate port per project (e.g. `2222:22`, `2223:22`, etc.)
+Note: If you are working with several projects concurrently, it is a good idea to have a separate port per project (e.g. `2222:22`, `2223:22`, etc.)

 ### Add new deployment server

 Open settings (menu item *File->Settings...*).
-In the opened window on the left side select item *Build, Execution, Deployment->Deployment*:
+In the opened window on the left side, select item *Build, Execution, Deployment->Deployment*:

 ![](img/behat-phpstorm-deployment-configure.png)

 Create new SFTP connection and fill-out the form.
 Don't forget to fill-out *Web server root URL*.
-Press *Test SFTP connection...* button and if everything is ok, you will see that test is successful.
+Press the *Test SFTP connection...* button and if everything is ok, you will see that test is successful.

-On the second tab you should to check and correct mapping:
+On the second tab, you should to check and correct mapping:

 ![](img/behat-phpstorm-deployment-configure-mapping.png)

-Local path is path to your project on the host machine.
-Deployment path is `/var/www`
+Local path is the path to your project on the host machine.
+Deployment path is `/var/www`.

 ### Add a new PHP interpreter

 Open settings (menu item *File->Settings...*).
-In the opened window on the left side select item *Languages & Frameworks->PHP*:
+In the opened window on the left side, select item *Languages & Frameworks->PHP*:

 ![](img/behat-phpstorm-PHP-configuration.png)

-To add a new interpreter click on **...** button on *Interpreter:* line.
+To add a new interpreter, click on **...** button on *Interpreter:* line.

 ![](img/behat-phpstorm-PHP-configuration-deployment.png)

-In the opened window add a new interpreter and choose **Deployment configuration** option and deployment server from select list (it should be server from previous step).
+In the opened window, add a new interpreter and choose the **Deployment configuration** option and deployment server from the select list (it should be server from previous step).

 ### Add Behat interpreter configuration

 Open settings (menu item *File->Settings...*).
-In the opened window on the left side select item *Languages & Frameworks->PHP->Behat*:
+In the opened window on the left side, select item *Languages & Frameworks->PHP->Behat*:

 ![](img/behat-phpstorm-PHP-Behat-configuration.png)